Mousa Abu Marzook: Hamas involvement

-Marzook has been active in the Islamic political work since 1968, Marzook played a significant role in reorganizing Hamas after the mass arrest of its members in 1989.
-Israeli journalist Shlomi Eldar credits Abu Marzook's fundraising prowess, and his connections to donors in Europe and the US with saving the organization and developing its infrastructure in Gaza, including social service programs.
+From the founding of Hamas at the end of 1987, Marzook became its leading political voice.
+Abu Marzook was elected as the first head of the Hamas Political Bureau in 1992, overseeing its operations from Northern Virginia under the United Association for Studies and Research.
+According to U.S. officials, up to 15 percent of Hamas's $70 million annual budget came from America.
+Journalist Shlomi Eldar credits Abu Marzook's fundraising prowess, and his connections to donors in Europe and the US with saving the organization and developing its infrastructure in Gaza, including social service programs.
 Israel claims that some funds were used for attacks against Israel, a charge that Abu Marzouk denies.
-Abu Marzook was elected as the first Hamas political bureau chief in 1992, and since 1997 has been deputy chairman of the Hamas Political Bureau.
-Marzook founded the Islamic Association of Palestine.
+Since 1997 has been deputy chairman of the Hamas Political Bureau.
+Marzook lived in Jordan from 1998 to 2001.
+He then moved to Damascus, Syria in 2001.